octabytes/islam.github.io/index.md

 # Islam
 {: .no_toc }

-A project to rectify all issues about Islam
+A project to rectify misunderstandings about Islam
 {: .fs-6 .fw-300 }

 ## Table of contents